ctmrbio/stag-mwc/CONTRIBUTING.md

 All workflow rules are organized in the `rules` folder.
 It contains a directory hierarchy organized by overall function in the workflow, e.g., the subfolder `taxonomic_profiling` contains rules for all taxonomic profiling tools.
-It is recommended to keep one file per logical unit or tool.
+It is recommended to keep one file per logical unit or tool, so they can be easily toggled by a simple if-statement in the main Snakefile.

 The overall concept of StaG-mwc is that analyses are performed on trimmed/cleaned reads that have had human sequences removed, so rules should generally start